jamii/imp/lb/readme.md

-need some way to serialize events setting initial values is a pain need to handle edge events like focus, clear
+need some way to serialize events setting initial values is a pain need to handle edge events like focus, clear sorting is a mess, especially with optional nodes

 echo '{ "request": { "workspace": "imp", "branch": "q1", "from_branch": "master", "overwrite": false } }' | lb web-client call http://localhost:55183/imp/create-branch